stacks-network/stacks/README.md

 <a name="overview"/>
 ## Overview

-The Open Name System (ONS) is a protocol that extends DNS by:
+The Open Name System (ONS) is a protocol that extends DNS by supporting the registration and resolution of:

-2. supporting the registration and resolution of domains on the blockchain
+1. domains on the blockchain
-1. supporting the registration and resolution of user handles on the blockchain
+1. user handles on the blockchain

 #### ONS = ICANN DNS + blockchain handles + blockchain domains